 Here interview may follow any of these patterns:

 1. Structured Interview: Here all candidates answer the same questions presented to them in an established procedure.
-Under the structured condition, ‘interviewers look all applicant qualifications in the same general way; the same questions are asked to each applicant.
+Under the structured condition, ‘interviewers look at all applicant qualifications in the same general way; the same questions are asked to each applicant.

 B. Personal View